paleo-data/paleo-data.github.io/collections/_how-to-guides/manage-data-about-specimens-using-symbiota.md

 | `part-counterpart` | `UCM1234c` |
 | etc. | etc. |

-**Legacy Curation Only: Pieces of a part-counterpart specimen were cataloged separately** Ideally, part-counterpart specimens should be united as one catalog record to avoid confusion for downstream data users (as in the recommended method).
+**_Pieces of a part-counterpart specimen were cataloged separately:_**
+Ideally, part-counterpart specimens should be united as one catalog record to avoid confusion for downstream data users (as in the recommended method).
 However, if this is not possible or practical for some historically curated specimens, once entered into Symbiota, these records can be linked using the Linked Resources tab and the _Relationship Type_ = `partOf`.

-**Legacy Curation Only: Pieces of the same organism are owned by multiple institutions** Occasionally, ownership of different pieces of the same individual organism, including but not limited to part-counterpart specimens, may have been split between institutions.
+**_Pieces of the same organism are owned by multiple institutions:_**
+Occasionally, ownership of different pieces of the same individual organism--including but not limited to part-counterpart specimens--may have been divided between institutions.
 This scenario is generally not advised for newly curated fossils and occasionally occurs in historically curated collections.
 In these cases, associations can be created between specimen records in your Symbiota portal, as well as to records in other (external) data portals.

 **Example:** [USNM PAL 603860](https://paleo.symbiota.org/portal/collections/individual/index.php?occid=763802) (cataloged in Symbiota) is a cast of [YPM VP 058990](https://collections.peabody.yale.edu/search/Record/YPM-VP-058990) (cataloged in an external database).
 An association has been created between these records in Symbiota, whereby:
 - _Association Type_ = `Occurrence - External Link`